markuspluna/OBXwhitepaper/Whitepaper.md

 - *One source of truth*
 The unquestionable nature of a decentralized network, combined with its accessibility means participants don't need to pay for or share market data to maintain an accurate source of information.
 This removes another source of friction and cost.

-#### Our Decentralized Ledger:
+#### Stellar - OptionBlox's Chosen Decentralized Ledger:

-We use Stellar's decentralized ledger to support our protocol.
+OptionBlox uses Stellar's decentralized ledger to support it's protocol.

 In Stellar’s words: